These Healthy Apple Muffins are soft and moist, perfectly spiced, and topped with an easy crumb topping.

 1. Prep: Preheat oven to 350°F. Grease/flour 8 muffin cavities.
 No liners.

-2. Dry Mix: Combine flour, cornstarch, baking powder, salt, cinnamon, nutmeg, and allspice.
+2. Dry Mix: Combine flour, cornstarch, baking powder, and spices.

 3. Wet Mix: Whisk egg, yogurt, coconut oil, vanilla, and brown sugar.